Loco Translate WordPress Theme guide will walk you through adding your own translation plugin to a theme that has already been set up.

 Find the Theme in the Translation Dashboard and Add a New Language – Loco Translate

 If you haven’t installed and enabled the Loco Translate plugin yet, do that now.
 This guide assumes you already know how to install and enable WordPress plugins.

-Click the admin menu item that says “Loco Translate” and select the “Themes” sub section.
+Click the admin menu item that says “Loco Translate” and select the “Themes” subsection.
 This will take you to a list of all available themes in your WordPress.
-You should see “Eduma” in the list regardless of whether it’s your active theme.
+You should see “Eduma” on the list regardless of whether it’s your active theme.

-Above the language list (which may be empty) you should see a button that says “New language” with an add icon.
-To start translating the theme into another language click this button and you’ll be taken to a new screen where you can choose the language you want.
+Above the language list (which may be empty) you should see a button that says “New language” with an additional icon.
+To start translating the theme into another language click this button and you’ll see a new screen where you can choose the language you want.

 "el" into the text field instead, but we won’t talk about language codes right now.

-You should select this so you new translations are safe from automatic updates.
+You should select this so your new translations are safe from automatic updates.

 The basics of the editor should be fairly intuitive.
 Select the English string at the top and enter your translation in the pane at the bottom.
 You can ignore most of the editor buttons for now.
 We’re just going to enter a translation and save it.